sdercolin/vlabeler/docs/plugin-development.md

 ### Template Generation Scripts

-`Template` type plugins operate on the `New Project` page, facilitating the creation of entry lists for subsequent edits.
+Plugins with `template` type operate on the `New Project` page, facilitating the creation of entry lists for subsequent edits.

 #### Input